Cameroon

 Downtown area

-The Eidolon colony residing downtown in Yaounde is spread over several public and private green areas and gardens, of which Patrick is monitoring the area around the Cascades de Mfoundi, around a large bank branch, in a supermarket garden, and behind the Central Hospital.
+The Eidolon colony residing downtown in Yaounde is spread over several public and private green areas and gardens, of which Patrick and Arnaud are monitoring the area around the Cascades de Mfoundi, around a large bank branch, in a supermarket garden, and behind the Central Hospital.
 Two other known roost sites are unfortunately not accessible.

 Dschang